Effects of Stress on Our Oral Health

 Research shows that stress and anxiety take a toll on our health.
 In fact, more than 70% of dentists surveyed have seen an increase in the evidence of bruxism among their patients since the onset of the COVID-19 pandemic.
 In this article, we will focus on the specific ways in which stress can affect oral health.

-What are Signs of Stress that can Manifest Orally?
+What Are Signs of Stress That Can Manifest Orally?

 Many adults are under some level of stress.
 High levels of stress or chronic, ongoing stress can wear on the health of your mouth.
 The most common manifestation of stress in the oral cavity is heavy clenching or grinding of the teeth.
 This subconscious habit can occur during sleep or waking hours, especially when concentrating.